arumullayaswanth/Fullstack-nodejs-aws-eks-project/README.md

     - **Build**

-## 🖥️ Connect to Private RDS from Jumphost EC2
+## 🖥️ step 14 : Connect to Private RDS from Jumphost EC2

 - My challenge is my database created a new database now I am going to create insider database some existing records.